 - If our DoA policy requires category-based approval routing (not just amount-based), can you configure that?
 Show me the matrix.

 - What does the audit trail look like when an approver overrides an exception flag?
+What is recorded, and can any part of that record be edited?

 - How does the platform handle partial PO matching, where the invoice amount is a legitimate percentage of the PO value?